siyag23/App-Development/Experiment-4/README.md

 1. Installed the *Flutter SDK* and configured environment variables.
 2. Installed *Android Studio / VS Code* with Flutter and Dart plugins.
-3. Created a new Flutter project named *calculator1*.
+3. Created a new Flutter project named *calculator*.
 4. Modified the pubspec.yaml file to add the dependency:

    * math_expressions: ^2.5.0 (used for evaluating expressions).